2020s in electoral politics: Cape Verde

 Parliamentary elections were held in Cape Verde on 18 April 2021.
 The current prime minister, Ulisses Correia e Silva of the Christian democrat Movement for Democracy (MpD) party, won re-election after five years of government.
 His main contender was Janira Hopffer Almada, of the moderate socialist African Party for the Independence of Cape Verde (PAICV).
 The two parties have been the dominant political forces in Cape Verde since its democratization, but several new parties were taking part in the election.

 Comoros

 Legislative elections were held in the Comoros on 19 January 2020; in constituencies where no candidate received a majority, a second round was held alongside local elections on 23 February.
 The elections were boycotted by the main opposition parties, including the two largest parties in the outgoing parliament, the Union for the Development of the Comoros and Juwa Party, in protest at constitutional reform and political repression, The result was a landslide victory for President Azali Assoumani's Convention for the Renewal of the Comoros, which won 20 of the 24 elected seats.

-Cote d’Ivoire
+Côte d'Ivoire

 Presidential elections were held in Ivory Coast on 31 October 2020.
 The election, boycotted by the opposition, saw the reelection of incumbent Alassane Ouattara.
 Several people were killed in clashes in Toumodi, as well as Tiébissou.